stefanwalther/generator-qsExtension/README.md

 # YeoMan Generator for Qlik Sense Extensions

 I have created this tool for my daily work.
-Instead of always reinventing the wheel and setting up a project structure for Qlik Sense Extensions, I prefer to let it generated.
+Instead of always reinventing the wheel and setting up a project structure for Qlik Sense Visualization Extensions, I prefer to let it generated.

-Generator-qsExtension is based on YEOMAN (http://yeoman.io/) and allows you to create a boilerplate for Qlik Sense Visualization Extensions in **less than two minutes**.
+generator-qsextension is based on YEOMAN (http://yeoman.io/) and allows you to create a boilerplate for Qlik Sense Visualization Extensions in **less than two minutes**.

 ## Demo